chef/chef-web-docs/content/install_server_ha.md

     this node's `/etc/chef-backend/chef-backend.rb` with the following
     content where `postgresql.md5_auth_cidr_addresses` is set to the same value used in the leader's `chef-backend.rb`.
-If all of the backends and frontends are in the same network then you don't need to modify this node's `/etc/chef-backend/chef-backend.rb` at all.
+If all of the backend and frontend clusters are in the same network then you don't need to modify this node's `/etc/chef-backend/chef-backend.rb` at all.

     ``` ruby
     publish_address 'external_IP_address_of_this_box' # External ip address of this backend box